timborn/countdown-metronome/readme.txt

 I installed sound[2].html on DCF but even being on a webserver didn't help.
 Added makefile to ease push of updates to webserver.

+TODO: when timer counts down to zero, we need it to stop and possibly alert the user (different sound?  foghorn, maybe?)